- Press & Media

 The two companies will work together to build concepts and technology demonstrations for the design and development of hybrid-electric and all-electric propulsion systems for aerospace applications.

 "Our long-term vision is to contribute to the greater society, and we see urban air mobility as one of the main transportation methods in the future of advanced mobility," said Kenichiro Ito, executive officer of DENSO Corporation and CEO of DENSO's North American headquarters.
 "We believe that collaboration between the automotive and aerospace industries is crucial to achieve high-quality and mass-scale urban air mobility."

-Urban air mobility (UAM) is comprised of air vehicles, such as air taxis, with on-demand availability, and is aimed at providing more efficient movement for people within cities to improve safety and decrease ground traffic.
+Urban air mobility (UAM) is comprises of air vehicles, such as air taxis, with on-demand availability, and is aimed at providing more efficient movement for people within cities to improve safety and decrease ground traffic.
 Major advancements in materials, generators and motors are making electric-powered flight possible, practical and affordable.